 - corporate name of the corporation for which the letter is being requested

-- requested date or time period
+- requested date or period

 - name and telephone number of a contact person